A nonconservative kinetic framework for a closed-market society subject to shock events: Society under shock events

 Therefore, the dependence of the external action on the specific functional subsystem is expressed in \eqref{shock1} through coefficients $\alpha_i$, for $i \in \{1, 2, \dots, n\}$, whereas on the current state of the functional subsystem itself through the distribution function $f_i(t)$, for $i \in \{1, 2, \dots, n\}$.

 {\textit{Scenario 2 -- sudden shock.}} In a second scenario, we consider an external force field modeling a ``sudden shock", i.e. an event that instantaneously appears as a sudden peak with no smooth initial phase, and then decreases until its effect is no longer felt.
-For instance, a war may be modeled in this way, as well as some outbreaks of epidemic events.
+For instance, a catastrophic event such as an earthquake or a hurricane may be modeled in this way.
 Hence, the coefficients $\lambda_i(t)$, for $i \in \{1, 2, \dots, n\}$, are assumed to be

-with $\alpha_i \geq 0$, for all $i \in \{1, 2, \dots, n\}$.
+with $\alpha_i \in \mathbb R$, for all $i \in \{1, 2, \dots, n\}$.
 The sudden shock \eqref{shock2} is modeled through a Gaussian function centered at $t=\nu$, with variance $\sigma >0$, as in the previous case \eqref{shock1} of slow shock, but now, the sudden behavior is present in \eqref{shock2} trough the indicator function $\mathbf{I}_{\{t\geq\nu\}}$ that mimics the instantaneous and abrupt change on the behavior.
 Then, for all $i \in \{1, 2, \dots, n\}$, a sudden shock is modeled by the external force field

 For the purposes of our model, the proliferative/destructive rates $\mu_{hk}$, for $h,k \in \{1, 2,\dots, n\}$, will be fixed for both configurations as in \eqref{ParsMu1} and \eqref{ParsMu2}.
 The focus of our investigation will be, then, on the way how the specific shape of the external force field (slow or sudden shock) influences the dynamics of the overall economic system.